ts2427/TSpivey-Assignment-7/README.md

 ## 📄 License

-This project is submitted as coursework for BUS 761 - Business Analytics at the University of West Florida.
+This project is submitted as coursework for BUS 751 - Python for Business Analytics.

 **Data Source:** Privacy Rights Clearinghouse - Data Breach Chronology v2.1
 **License:** Educational use for academic purposes